suaebahmed/CF-Solve-Counter/readme.md

-# CF Solve Counter - by FA3
+# CF Rated-wise Problems Finder - Improved and Simplified by Suaeb
+- This is a fork of the original extension by [Fatin007](https://github.com/Fatin007/CF-Solve-Counter---by-FA3)

 A Chrome extension designed to enhance the Codeforces experience by providing real-time statistics on solved problems and quick access to problem sets of different ratings.